St Mary's Church, Harrogate: Old St Mary's Church, Harrogate

+St Mary's replacement church, Harrogate

 The replacement church was built at the current site in 1916 to designs by the architect Walter Tapper.
 It was constructed in the 14th century English gothic style.

 In 2007 the church closed as a parish church because of maintenance problems.
 It was revived by Mark Carey as a fresh expression of church, still within the Church of England, but now serving the whole of Harrogate.
 It was renamed as Kairos Church and now meets in Westcliffe Hall, opposite the old St Mary's building and has a vibrant congregation.

 The St Mary's Building is now owned by Shaw and Jagger Architects.

 Lofthouse Memorial

 The stone vaulted south chapel contains a tomb and memorial to Richard Chapman Lofthouse (1832–1907) Deputy Surgeon General of the British Army who founded the church.
 He served in the Crimean War and the Indian Mutiny.

 Bells

 The tower once contained a ring of 8 bells in the key of F, dating from 1916 and by Taylors of Loughborough.
 The tenor bell was 16 cwt.

 The four heaviest bells were removed after the church was declared redundant, and are now hung in the Grote Kerk of Dordrecht.
 With six new European-cast bells, they form the first peal of change ringing church bells in the Netherlands, and the heaviest ring of change ringing bells in the European mainland.